 This post may contain affiliate links.

 With Thanksgiving heading our way, I love to do things to remind my kids of the many blessings we have.
 There is so much in our lives to be thankful for.
 I created this little Gratitude Game to play with them, and we have been having loads of fun with it!
+You may also love our Thanksgiving Dinner Scratch-Off Cards, for another fun Thanksgiving activity, too.

 What is The Gratitude Game?